 We recommend you speak to your accountant in relation to GST.
-For example, purchasers are now required to collect GST at settlement, in relation to all new off the plan transactions, on behalf of the Australian Tax Office.
+For example, purchasers are required to collect GST at settlement, in relation to all new off the plan transactions, and in relation to all commercial property transactions where they are not 'going concern', on behalf of the Australian Tax Office.